UIUC-iSchool-DataViz/is445_oauoag_fall2022/week01/lecture01.md

  * allows us to summarize data quickly
  * allows us to search our data quickly

 ---

-## An example: I need a volunteer!

-notes:
-(This part is a bit of a stunt.
-Sorry.)

----
+## Example

-*Read these numbers:*
+*Read these numbers:* what meaning do you get from them?

 | | |
 |:-|-:|